Eriwdz/iv-2022-safe-control-simulation/README.md

 ## Strcture
 * the project root is a self-contained C++ code without a cmakelist
-* no cmake or make required
 * the code makes use of Eigen, a C++ library of template headers for linear algebra
-* an implementation of a QP-Solver is included as a header file
 * main code is fullVehicleSimulation.cpp

 ## Development